 Just this week, I have started to snap out of a depressive episode that lasted for over a month.
-It was so severe in fact, that I seldom left my bedroom little lone my home.
+It was so severe, in fact, that I seldom left my bedroom, let alone my home.
 Unfortunately, a residual side effect of this episode is that I feel nothing for Christmas.

 Even though the mental illness storm is starting to lift and I’m able to venture into the real world once more, I am surprised to discover I that I feel, well, I feel nothing.

 If there was a way to measure the pulse of emotion, I’m certain that mine would be mostly a flat line with the occasional beep of short-lived joy.

 Into mental health and podcasts?
 Check out my good friends’ site at A New Dawn

 This is new to my experience.
 I can’t recall a time where I was meh about everything.
 A fact that I’m very troubled by, for sure.
 I guess one could say that I feel indifferent.
 I am fightened by the fact that I feel nothing for Christmas